 The corn is treated with an alkaline solution that breaks down the cellular membrane of the corn and makes it easier to digest and tasty!
 Accompanied by various cuts of pork, lettuce, onion, lime, and a spice chile de arbol sauce.

 Found in markets, cenadurias (traditional restaurants), street side food stalls, and on special occasions, you should try pozole in a couple of different places to find your favorite.

 Cenaduría Doña Guille

 Calle Pedro Loza 527, Zona Centro, Guadalajara

-The most common cuts of tripe, honeycomb and trotters.
-If you are not sure about the cuts of meat than try just a broth and doctor it up with oregano, onion, lime and some spicy chiles.
+The most common cuts of tripe are honeycomb and trotters.
+If you are not sure about the cuts of meat then try just a broth and doctor it up with oregano, onion, lime, and some spicy chiles.
 Menudo has a reputation as a hangover cure.

 Calle 2 4-202, Comercial Abastos, Guadalajara

 Menuderia y Carnes Asadas Alfonso

 Menuderia La Familia Doña José

 18. Carne en su Jugo